rsimon/liiive/README.md

 ## 5. Self-Hosting

-**Self-hosting setup & instructions will be available by the end of February**
+**Self-hosting setup & instructions will be available by the end of February.**

 ## 6. Contributing